Wine Pairing Guide: Pairing Wine with All Kinds of Food

 Duck

 Duck is darker and richer than both chicken and turkey so it’s a natural pairing for more deeply flavored reds.
-Red Rhônes were incredibly well with duck because they tend to complement the gamey quality without making it too pungent.
+Red Rhônes work incredibly well with duck because they tend to complement the gamey quality without making it too pungent.
 Cassoulet, although not exclusively duck, loves the earth and fruit of Syrah.

 Pork